yangmeng96/sna/README.md

 ## To run the experiments:

+1. Run "raw_data_preprocessing.sas" and output a cleaned research file.

-1. Put the raw data (a ".sas7bdat" file) into /data path
+2. Put the raw data (a ".sas7bdat" file) into /data path

-2. Run "run_experiments.ipynb", uncomment "# preprocessing(filename)" to preprocess the data
+3. Run "run_experiments.ipynb", uncomment "# preprocessing(filename)" to preprocess the data

 ## baseline.py